Home News Features Examples Code FAQ License

 What is this?

 The typical footprint is between 1K and 4K flash, depending on the functions used.
 Somewhere around 2K for the OS itself is realistic figure for normal applications.
-The OS takes between 12 and 20 bytes of ram, tasks can take as little as 6 bytes of ram, but approximately 20 to 40 bytes is more realistic for real applications.
+The OS takes between 10 and 20 bytes of ram, tasks can take as little as 6 bytes of ram, but approximately 20 to 40 bytes is more realistic for real applications.
 Figures are including the stack.
-See below for more details.
 It is perfectly possible to run 4 or more tasks on an ATtiny261.
 There is no separate idle task and most api function calls run in OS space.
 The OS is interruptible most of the time, if needed.
 There are tools to watch and protect the use of the stack of the tasks and the OS.

 Femto OS basics in Figures